 Need to find a book at a certain reading level?
-Use this option to limit results to particular Accelerated Reader, Reading Counts, Fountas and Pinnell, Guided Reading, or Lexile ranges.
-For Accelerated Reader and Reading Counts, you can also filter results by interest levels and point ranges.
+Use this option to limit results to particular Accelerated Reader, Reading Counts, Fountas and Pinnell, Guided Reading, or Lexile levels or ranges.

 For Genre, the drawer will remember your most recent selections so you can come back to make adjustments.
 But if you switch from Genre to Newest, Highest Rated, or Study Program, your selections will be cleared.

-For Study Program, the drawer will remember you most recent selections even if you switch to Newest or Highest Rated.
+For Study Program, the drawer will remember your most recent selections even if you switch to Newest or Highest Rated.
 However, your selections will be cleared if you switch to Genre.

 Cover art sits on top of a bookshelf, just like it is in the library, sorted by title call number in ascending order.
 E-resources, like items from Mackin or Capstone, will have a banner on top of the cover art and a link to the resource in Details view.
 Browse will generate a generic cover for items that don't have cover art.